rstudio/keras3/docs/dev/reference/layer_contrast_limited_adaptive_histogram_equalization.md

 # Contrast Limited Adaptive Histogram Equalization

-Applies histogram equalization within image tiles, clips excessive local contrast, and combines neighboring tiles with interpolation.
-Histogram computation can be memory intensive for large batches or images.
+Contrast Limited Adaptive Histogram Equalization (CLAHE) is a variant of adaptive histogram equalization that avoids over-amplifying contrast.
+It operates on small image regions called tiles rather than on the entire image, then combines neighboring tiles with bilinear interpolation to remove artificial boundaries.
+This can improve image contrast.

 ## Usage